 - providing a training environment that is suited to the individual needs of the postdoctoral appointee in order to ensure his/her personal and professional growth

 - encourage (and financially support) the postdoc’s attendance at professional meetings

 - recognize that there are multiple career options available for a postdoctoral appointee and providing assistance in exploring appropriate options

 - connecting them to appropriate intellectual and professional networks

 - and guiding postdocs toward intellectual and professional independence

-The recipient receives a plaque and funding in the amount of $2,000, to be transferred to a department fund for use by the faculty awardee.
+The recipient receives a framed certificate and funding in the amount of $2,000, to be transferred to a department fund for use by the faculty awardee.